 A standard home automation system typically has three main components; sensors, controllers, and actuators.

 Sensors are meant to monitor things like temperature, humidity, motion, and daylight.
 With the use of sensors, a home automation system can adjust settings of such parameters to your preferences.
-Controllers are smart devices such as personal computers, smartphones, tables, and automation modules.
+Controllers are smart devices such as personal computers, smartphones, tablets, and automation modules.

 They send and receive messages about the status of the automated system and appliances in your automated smart home.
 These are what allows you to monitor and control your home automation system.